isomerpages/moe-necrg/_resources-for-t-and-l/National Parks Board/Online Resources.md

 description: ""
 third_nav_title: National Parks Board
 ---
-We have put together a myriad of different teaching and learning resources for you to engage your students with.
+We have put together a myriad of different teaching and learning resources for you to engage your students on Singapore's biodiversity.

 **Details**

-Learn about everything under NParks through online materials such as Youtube playlists, posters, Flora & Fauna Web.
+Learn about our City in Nature through online resources such as Youtube videos, posters and NParks Flora & Fauna Web, our plant and animal directory.

 **Learning Objectives**

-To instil a love for the outdoors in your students or talk about human-wildlife encounters and civic-mindedness.
+To instil a love for the outdoors in your students and raise awareness of responsible human-wildlife encounters and civic-mindedness towards nature.

-**Target Audience**: Primary 1 - 6 students, Secondary 1 - 4/5 students, Post Secondary (JC/ Poly/ ITE)
+**Target Audience**: Primary 1 - 6 students, Secondary 1 - 4/5 students, Post Secondary (JC/ Poly/ ITE), Educators

 **Runtime:** All year round